In the kitchen

 Shredded Brussels sprouts salad

 Serves: 4 Total time: 20 min

 In the field

-Dan Gielty (known as ‘Organic Dan’) farms in West Lancashire - his organic Brussels sprouts are a much anticipated highlight of our Christmas veg boxes.
+Dan Gielty (known as ‘Organic Dan’) farms in West Lancashire.
+His organic Brussels sprouts are a much anticipated highlight of our winter veg boxes.